apple/swift-numerics/README.md

 To fix a bug, or make smaller improvements:
 1. Raise a PR with your change.
 Be sure to add test coverage for whatever changes you are making.

+Note that swift-numerics changes are not expected to go through swift-evolution.
+For some modules, swift-numerics may act as a staging area for the standard library, but in those cases, the expectation is that swift-evolution review will take place at the point that the module is proposed for inclusion.
+It's good to keep that process in mind, however, and document *why* you're making the decisions that you are, so that we can refer to those rationales when a module comes up for swift-evolution.

 ## Initial Modules
 1. [ElementaryFunctions](#elfcn)
 2. [Complex](#complex)